-Since 2010 prison’s health departments and hospital are integrated to the Health Information System.
+As from 2010, prison medical wards and hospital are connected to the Health Information System.